 Belinda Ramirez, M.D. knew that she wanted to be a doctor as early as high school.
 Aside from her love of the natural sciences, she had very close relationships with her grandmothers who suffered from various ailments.
-Often the topic of conversation, these discussions fueled her curiosity and forged her path in medicine.
+The topic of conversation with her elder relatives fueled her curiosity and forged her path in medicine.
 She recalls “I still remember one of my grandmothers talking about her chronic abdominal discomfort… I know now that I could have helped her if she was still living today.”

-Dr. Ramirez to pursue her Medical Doctorate at the University of Texas at Houston due to the spirit and faith of her grandmothers.
-She continued with an internship and residency in Internal Medicine at the University of Kentucky School of Medicine.
+The spirit and faith of her grandmothers led her to pursue her Medical Doctorate at the University of Texas at Houston.
+She continued her education with an internship and residency in Internal Medicine at the University of Kentucky School of Medicine.

-As her career marches forward, Dr. Ramirez feels fortunate to be part of an evolving field of medicine.
-New treatment options are now available for patients struggling with illnesses such as Crohn’s disease and ulcerative colitis.
-For example, a class of drugs referred to as Biologics are now available.
+Dr. Ramirez feels fortunate to be part of an evolving field of medicine.
+For example, New treatment options are now available for patients struggling with illnesses such as Crohn’s disease and ulcerative colitis, including a class of drugs referred to as biologics.
 In general, these drugs are used to control the immune system, as well as help to achieve and maintain remission of the disease.
 As a result, chronic steroid use is avoided.
-Hospitalizations and long-term complications are also reduced.
-Furthermore, the need for surgery is often eliminated as well.
+Hospitalizations and long-term complications are also reduced and the need for surgery is often eliminated as well.
 Research, however, is ongoing as there is still so much more to learn about these drugs and other newer agents.

-In addition to gastroenterology, Dr. Ramirez has many other passions.
-When Dr. Ramirez can find some free time in her busy schedule, she squeezes in an outdoor jog or high intensity interval training – activities she also encourages for her patients.
+Finally, in addition to gastroenterology, Dr. Ramirez has many other passions.
+When Dr. Ramirez can find some free time in her busy schedule, she squeezes in an outdoor jog or high intensity interval training—activities she also encourages for her patients.

 I care for some of the nicest people one could ever meet.
 I often have the privilege of seeing multiple members of the same family.